 Leukemia (and other blood cancers)

-The defendants named in the AFFF firefighting foam lawsuits are companies that manufactured and sold AFFF products.
+The defendants named in the AFFF firefighting foam lawsuits are companies who manufactured and sold AFFF products.

 Firefighting foam has been manufactured and sold by a variety of different companies.
 DuPont and 3M were two of the biggest manufacturers of AFFF firefighting foam and they are key defendants in the current AFFF foam cancer lawsuits.